couchbase/couchnode/deps/lcb/doc/cbc.markdown

 * `-u`, `--username`=_USERNAME_:
   Specify the _username_ for the bucket.
 As of Couchbase Server 2.5 this field should be either left empty or set to the name of the bucket itself.
+Since Couchbase 5.x this is mandatory switch, and it must specify the name of the user exisiting on cluster (read more at "Security/Authorization" section of the server manual).

-* `-P`, `--password`=_SASLPASS_:
+* `-P`, `--password`=_PASSWORD_:
 * `-P -`, `--password=-`:
-  Specify the SASL password for the bucket.
-This is only needed if the bucket is protected with a password.
-Note that this is _not_ the administrative password used to log into the web interface.
+  Specify the password for the bucket.
+As for servers before 5.x this was only needed if the bucket is protected with a password.
+For cluster version after 5.x, the password is mandatory, and should match the selected account (read more at "Security/Authorization" section of the server manual).

   Specifying the `-` as the password indicates that the program should prompt for the password.
 You may also specify the password on the commandline, directly,